Hetic-web2-g1/Projet-Final-Structure/README.md

 Install requirement (for dev) without poetry:

-> pip install fastapi uvicorn pydantic sqlalchemy sqlalchemy_utils python-dotenv psycopg2
+> pip install fastapi uvicorn pydantic sqlalchemy sqlalchemy_utils python-dotenv psycopg2 faker

-Can also install with poetry and the pyproject.toml file:
+Can also install with poetry and the pyproject.toml file from the backend:
+> cd backend
 > poetry install
 > poetry shell